akashmore1/java-language-notes/04-Classes_Objects_Constructors/README.md

 # Static vs Instance Variables

-### Static variables

-1. Declared by using the keyword static.
-2. Static variables are also known as static member variables.
-3. Every instance of the class shares the same static variable.
-4. If changes are made to that variable, all other instances of that class will see the effect of that change.

 It is considered best practice to use the Class name and not a reference variable to access a static variable.

 ```